alan-turing-institute/scivision/README.md

 ## 🔧 Maintainer documentation

-See our maintainer documentation [here](docs/maintainers.md), which explains how to update the scivision package and documentation.
+See our maintainer documentation [here](docs/maintainers.md), which explains how to update the scivision PyPI package and documentation.